Topics

 Applied Ontology

-I use ontologies to standardize and analyze complex phenotypes across domains.
-My earlier work focused on foundational ontologies, including the General Formal Ontology (GFO) and its biological extension GFO-Bio, as well as the development of a formal ontology of functions to curate functional knowledge in the life sciences.
+We use ontologies to standardize and analyze complex phenotypes across domains.
+Earlier work focused on foundational ontologies, including the General Formal Ontology (GFO) and its biological extension GFO-Bio, as well as the development of a formal ontology of functions to curate functional knowledge in the life sciences.

 Protein function

 Large-scale ontologies like the Gene Ontology (GO) provide essential background knowledge for understanding protein activity.
-I work on the DeepGO family of systems, which utilize formalized axioms to constrain deep learning models for protein function prediction.
+We develop the DeepGO family of systems, which utilize formalized axioms to constrain deep learning models for protein function prediction.
 These systems are used to derive functional insights from sequence and interaction data.

 Rare disease